 This post may contain affiliate links.
 Please read my disclosure policy.

-Fortunately, this dish is particularly easy to make, and doesn’t require any difficult to find ingredients.
-If you have never used Chinese Five Spice before, you might think it will be hard to lay your hands on some, but that is not the case.
-A lot of supermarkets carry it these days, and if yours doesn’t, then look for it online – there are tons of places that carry it, and it’s not at all expensive.
-I got mine at Great American Spice Company [I do blog for them sometimes, but I’ve been buying their five spice for years].
-I suppose each company has it’s own exact formula, but they usually contain a mixture of cinnamon, fennel, cloves, star anise and white pepper.
+You might think laying your hands on this spice blend will be hard.
+While that may have been the case a few years ago, many supermarkets carry it these days.
+If your local ones don’t, you can find it online.
+Here is a brand that I like.
+I suppose each company has its own exact formula, but they usually contain a mixture of cinnamon, fennel, cloves, star anise, and white pepper.
 I have seen other mixtures, but I think this is the most common one.
-It goes really well with pork, and gives this stew a rich background flavor that is almost indefinable, but is intensely satisfying.
+It goes well with pork and gives this stew a rich background flavor that is almost indefinable but intensely satisfying.

-I use my enamel over cast iron brazier pan to cook this in – a most useful item.
-I’m not sure how I once lived without it to be honest – I use it a lot for all sorts of things.
-Mine is similar to this one
+This is an oven stew and I use my enamel over cast iron brazier pan to cook it in – a most useful item.
+A brazier is a wide, somewhat shallow pan with a lid.
+Honestly, I’m not sure how I once lived without it – I use it a lot for all sorts of things.
+Mine is similar to this one, though I think I bought the one I have at a thrift store.
+The main advantage of a brazier is that the heavy construction holds and conducts heat very well, which is important for a dish like this.

 Five Spice Pork Stew